 We’re sometimes unaware of what are we doing.
 Almost like a subconscious thing, we have been addicted to social media.

 Go outside, read a book, go for cycling, no matter what you do, just stop checking your accounts so frequently.
-Put your focus and attention on things that actually matter in life.
+Put your focus and attention on things that matter in life.
 Don’t let social media suck you into the swirl of fake life.
 Focus on where you’re in the real world.

 The internet is a wonderful thing.
 It was designed for the free exchange of information, across borders and without boundaries.
-Technology should be used in making something useful not a waste.
+Technology should be used in making something useful not waste.
 We need to make better choices the way we use social media.